Conservation and restoration of cultural property: Brief history

 In the United Kingdom, pioneering research into painting materials and conservation, ceramics, and stone conservation was conducted by Arthur Pillans Laurie, academic chemist and Principal of Heriot-Watt University from 1900.
 Laurie's interests were fostered by William Holman Hunt.
 In 1924 the chemist Harold Plenderleith began to work at the British Museum with Alexander Scott in the recently created Research Laboratory, although he was actually employed by the Department of Scientific and Industrial Research in the early years.
 Plenderleith's appointment may be said to have given birth to the conservation profession in the UK, although there had been craftsmen in many museums and in the commercial art world for generations.
-This department was created by the museum to address the deteriorating condition of objects in the collection, damages which were a result of their being stored in the London Underground tunnels during the First World War.
+This department was created by the museum to address the deteriorating condition of objects in the collection, damage which were a result of their being stored in the London Underground tunnels during the First World War.
 The creation of this department moved the focus for the development of conservation theory and practice from Germany to Britain, and made the latter a prime force in this fledgling field.
 In 1956 Plenderleith wrote a significant handbook called The Conservation of Antiquities and Works of Art, which supplanted Rathgen's earlier tome and set new standards for the development of art and conservation science.

 In the United States, the development of conservation of cultural heritage can be traced to the Fogg Art Museum, and Edward Waldo Forbes, its director from 1909 to 1944.
 He encouraged technical investigation, and was Chairman of the Advisory Committee for the first technical journal, Technical Studies in the Field of the Fine Arts, published by the Fogg from 1932 to 1942.
 Importantly he also brought onto the museum staff chemists.
 Rutherford John Gettens was the first of such in the US to be permanently employed by an art museum.
 He worked with George L. Stout, the founder and first editor of Technical Studies.
 Gettens and Stout co-authored Painting Materials: A Short Encyclopaedia in 1942, reprinted in 1966.
 This compendium is still cited regularly.
 Only a few dates and descriptions in Gettens' and Stout's book are now outdated.